 So why the name?

-Serverless actually means the developer takes no responsibility for provisioning.
+Serverless actually means the developer takes less responsibility for provisioning.

-Instead the application’s business logic – the code that deals with core functionality – is fed into a serverless solution like AWS Lambda or Azure Functions, and then provisioning is handled on a per function basis.
+Instead the application’s business logic – the code that deals with core functionality – is fed to a serverless solution like AWS Lambda or Azure Functions, and then provisioning is handled by the provider.

 This is a somewhat difficult concept to grasp, but you could say that serverless is the Uber of computing vs. the traditional set up of owning a car.

 The user pays on a per journey basis with a new vehicle provided – and charged for – per trip.
 Which of course offsets the costs of insuring, maintaining and even learning to drive one’s own vehicle.